Professor of French and European Studies

 Location: Manzoni Building

 My first degree was in Linguistic and International Studies (French and German) from Surrey University, and my MSc was in European Management from Cranfield Institute of Technology.
-My PhD, in political science, is from Aston University.
-This academic background has led me to conduct my teaching and research from an interdisciplinary perspective.
+My PhD, in European Studies, is from Aston University.
+This academic background has led me to conduct my teaching and research from a multi-disciplinary perspective.
 In 2010 I was named Chevalier dans l’Ordre des Palmes Académiques by the French government for services to French culture and language, and since September 2012, I am Chair of the UK’s leading academic association for European Studies, UACES.
 I was awarded a Jean Monnet Chair in European integration by the European Commission in September 2013 and am using this to support my teaching at Loughborough.

 - (2013) The Discourses and Politics of Migration in Europe (New York, Palgrave Macmillan), with U. Korkut, G. Bucken-Knapp, A. McGarry and J. Hinnfors (eds.)